Learning from Historical Activations in Graph Neural Networks: Properties of

 \textbf{ \methodname\ can mitigate Over-smoothing.} One key property of \methodname\ is its ability to mitigate the over-smoothing problem in a simple way.
 As node embeddings tend to become indistinguishable after a certain depth $l_{os}$, i.e., $|\mathbf{x}_v^{(l_1)} - \mathbf{x}_u^{(l_2)}| = 0$ for all node pairs $u,v$ and layers $l_1,l_2 \ge l_{os}$, \methodname\ aggregates representations across layers using a weighted combination:

 Attention weights $\alpha_l$ that place nonzero mass on early layers let the final embedding $\mathbf{h}_u$ retain discriminative early representations, countering over-smoothing so node embeddings remain distinguishable ($|h_u - h_v|\neq 0$).
-This mechanism underlies \methodname{}'s robustness in deep GNNs, corroborated by the depth ablation in Table~\ref{tab:post-process-and-depth} and by Fig.~\ref{fig:attention_and_embedding_evolution}, which show substantial early-layer attention and nonzero differences between historical activations.
+This mechanism underlies \methodname{}'s robustness in deep GNNs, corroborated by the depth ablation in Table~\ref{tab:post-process-and-depth}, Fig.~\ref{fig:attention_and_embedding_evolution} (which shows substantial early-layer attention and nonzero differences between historical activations), and the feature distance diagnostics in Table~\ref{tab:feature_distance} (which confirms that \methodname{} increases embedding diversity across all layers compared to a standard GCN).
 We formalize \methodname{}'s mitigation of over-smoothing in \Cref{prop:mitigate-oversmoothing}; the proof appears in Appendix~\ref{app:proofs}.

 \begin{proposition}[Mitigating Over-smoothing with \methodname] Let $\mathbf{x}_v^{(l)} \in \mathbb{R}^D$ denote the embedding of node $v$ at layer $l$ of a GNN.
 Suppose the GNN exhibits over-smoothing, i.e., there exists some layer $L_0$ sufficiently large such that for all layers $l_1, l_2 > L_0$ and all nodes $u,v$,